Drew S. Days III

 Drew Saunders Days III (August 29, 1941 – November 15, 2020) was an American legal scholar who served as Solicitor General of the United States from 1993 to 1996 under President Bill Clinton.
 He also served as the first African American Assistant Attorney General for the Civil Rights Division in the Carter Administration from 1977 to 1980.
 He was the Alfred M. Rankin Professor of Law at Yale Law School, assuming that post in 1992, and joining the Yale Law faculty in 1981.
 From 1997 to 2011, he headed the Supreme Court and appellate practice at Morrison & Foerster LLP and was of counsel at the firm's Washington, D.C. office until his retirement from the firm in December, 2011.
-He earned his law degree at Yale Law School in 1966.
+He earned his Juris Doctor degree at Yale Law School in 1966.
 He was admitted to practice law before the United States Supreme Court, and in the states of Illinois and New York.

 Education and early career

-Days was born in Atlanta, Georgia, the son of Dorothea (Jamerson), a schoolteacher, and Drew Saunders Days, Jr., an insurance executive and accountant.
+Days was born in Atlanta, Georgia, the son of Dorothea Jamerson, a schoolteacher, and Drew Saunders Days Jr., an insurance executive and accountant.
 He was a descendant of Reconstruction-era Georgia state senator Edwin Belcher.

-Days graduated from New Rochelle High School in New Rochelle, New York, before going on to attend Hamilton College, where he graduated cum laude in 1963 with an A.B. in English literature.
+He graduated from New Rochelle High School in New Rochelle, New York, before going on to attend Hamilton College, where he graduated cum laude in 1963 with an A.B. in English literature.
 Inspired by the civil rights leaders of that time, Days enrolled at Yale Law School where he graduated with a Juris Doctor degree in 1966.
 Days, a tenor, was a member of the Yale Russian Chorus during his years in New Haven, and remained active with the ensemble throughout his career.
 Upon graduation from law school, he briefly practiced law in Chicago, Illinois, before serving as a Peace Corps volunteer in Honduras for two years.

 Returning to the United States in 1969, he became first assistant counsel at the NAACP Legal Defense and Educational Fund in New York City.
 Days worked at LDF for eight years litigating a range of civil rights cases.